 What Can LASIK Do For Me?

-Poor eyesight is generally caused by two things: having a too-long or too-short eyeball; and by having a too-steep, too-flat cornea, or irregular shaped Cornea.
+LASIK eye surgery can correct a broad range of vision conditions.
+Poor eyesight is generally caused by two things: an eyeball that is either too long or too short, and a cornea that is too steep, too flat, or an irregular shape.
 Research has shown that changing the size and shape of the eyeball itself is impractical and ineffective.
 Therefore, the development of lasers for use in eyesight correction has been directed toward changing the shape of the cornea.
 LASIK is one of the newest methods of refractive surgery and shares many of its fundamental ideas with previous laser-based techniques.

-LASIK surgery has advanced steadily over the years; the technology used to measure your visual error prior to surgery has become more powerful and corrections can be optimized to your needs.
-Until the IntraLase Method, however, the creation of the corneal flap was the one step that lacked the technological sophistication of the rest of the LASIK procedure.
+LASIK surgery has advanced steadily over the years.
+The technology used to measure your visual error prior to surgery has become more powerful and corrections can be optimized to suit your needs.
+Until the IntraLase Method, however, the creation of a corneal flap was the one step that lacked the technological sophistication of the rest of the LASIK procedure.
 As it turns out, that step is an important one in terms of providing you with the best possible LASIK experience.

-If you were not eligible for LASIK surgery performed with a Microkeratome due to steep, flat, or thin corneas, you may now be a candidate with the IntraLase Method.
+If you were not eligible for LASIK eye surgery performed with a Microkeratome due to steep, flat, or thin corneas, you may now be a candidate with the IntraLase Method.

 What Is IntraLase?

 With IntraLase, a beam of laser light is used to create your corneal flap, which is then, lifted so the second step of LASIK- the reshaping of your cornea-can is performed.
 When your LASIK treatment is over, the flap is securely repositioned into place.
 This bladeless, computer-guided technology is 100 percent more accurate than most of the mechanical microkeratomes.

 IntraLase has been used successfully on hundreds of thousands of eyes and the surgeons at Specialty Eye Institute trust this advanced technology to deliver exceptional results.
 Our commitment is to provide you with the ultimate in comfort, safety, and outstanding vision.
 LASIK with IntraLase can help you achieve all of this –while it delivers the added assurance of knowing you are being treated with the most advanced technology there is.